Rafael Celestino Benítez: Post-Navy career

 Benítez retired from the United States Navy in 1959 and was promoted to the rank of rear admiral as he had been decorated for heroism in combat.

 He became Pan American World Airways' vice president for Latin America.
 He taught international law and was associate dean at the University of Miami Law School and dean of the university's graduate school of international studies.
 During his years at University of Miami Law School, Benítez founded the Graduate Program for Foreign Lawyers, now known as the LL.M.
 Program in Comparative Law.
 He also inaugurated the "Lawyer of the Americas" (the predecessor of the Inter-American Law Review) and started the Masters Program in Inter-American Law for U.S. Lawyers.

 In 1978, he served as a board member of the US Foundation of the University of the Valley of Guatemala, located in Delaware.
 Benítez was also the author of Anchors (ISBN 1-884878-05-9), a compilation of ethical and practical maxims, published in August 1996.
 On March 15, 2000, the University of Miami School of Law launched a Rafael C. Benítez Scholarship Fund to support the studies of foreign graduate students.

 Benítez resided in Easton, Maryland, with his wife and three children, a son and two daughters.
 On March 6, 1999, he died at the Memorial Hospital located in Easton.
 He was buried with full military honors at Oxford Cemetery in Talbot County, Maryland.

 In 2020 Rafael Celestino Benítez was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

-Awards and recognitions
+Silver Star and Bronze Star citations

 Among Rear Admiral Benítez's decorations and medals were the following: